Kinetic/kinetic-cpp-client/README.md

 Common Developer Tasks
 ======================

+**Running tests**: Ensure you built the test binaries (BUILD_TEST cmake option has to be set).

-**Running tests**: To run the unit test suite, run `make check`.
-This make target will only be generated if BUILD_TEST cmake option is set.
+To run the unit test suite, run `make check`.
 Tests results will appear on stdout and a JUnit report be written to `gtestresults.xml`

 There is also an integration test suite.
 This suite reads the environment